mattsmith24/electionbingo2019/README.md

 # Election Bingo 2019
-Generates election bingo cards for 2019 Australian election coverage
+Ruby script that generates election bingo cards for 2019 Australian election coverage

-Just run it and pipe the output to a HTML doc.
+Just run it in ruby and pipe the output to a HTML doc.
 Open the doc in a browser to view/print the card.